JairAviles/JairAviles/README.md

 - 🔭 I’m currently working as Fullstack developer at [@segmentio](https://github.com/segmentio) doing some AppSec stuff!
 - 💬 Ask me about anything you would like to chat
 - 📫 How to reach me: Send me an email to <hi@jairaviles.mx>
-- 😄 Correct name pronunciation: JY-ear
+- 😄 Correct name pronunciation: Jah-ear
 - ⚡ Fun fact: Expat since 2015
 - 🌎 Full resume: <http://jairaviles.mx>